nbean452/fyp-recsys-api/README.md

 For CBF recommender system, I'm using `Term Frequency - Inverse Document Frequency (TF-IDF)` to vectorize corpus of PolyU's computing subject descriptions and `Cosine Similarity` helps find the degree of similarity for these courses.

 For CF recommender system, I'll be gathering user reviews about each course and using `Alternating Least Square (ALS)` technique to train the Machine Learning model.
-(Still in progress!)
+The Django server generates new machine learning model every 30 minutes.

 Made using [Django](https://www.djangoproject.com/).